emilianoyoung/ai/_posts/2019-11-27-aws-expands-deepracer-league-intros-new-evo-autonomous-mini-race-car.md

 related:
   - title: "AWS expands DeepRacer league, announces car updates"
-    excerpt: "“We are adding more chances to compete at AWS events and at your own events, more chances to win with new races, including head-to-head multi-car competitions, and an upgraded DeepRacer car with ..."
+    excerpt: "“We are adding more chances to compete at AWS events and at your own events, more chances to win with new races, including head-to-head multi-car competitions, and an upgraded DeepRacer car with new sensing capabilities,” AWS’s Jeff Barr wrote in the ..."
-    publishedDateTime: 2019-11-27T14:27:00Z
+    publishedDateTime: 2019-11-27T14:37:00Z
     sourceUrl: https://techcrunch.com/2019/11/27/aws-expands-deepracer-league-announces-car-updates/
     ampUrl: https://techcrunch.com/2019/11/27/aws-expands-deepracer-league-announces-car-updates/amp/
     cdnAmpUrl: https://techcrunch-com.cdn.ampproject.org/c/s/techcrunch.com/2019/11/27/aws-expands-deepracer-league-announces-car-updates/amp/